-Smoking, cameras, audio recorders and babies-in-arms are not permitted.
+Smoking, cameras, audio recorders and children less than four years old are not admitted.

 Along with the Pageant of the Masters, Laguna Beach hosts the Festival of the Arts.
 It's a rigorously juried show of original works in all media.
 The festival takes place in a six-acre canyon park near the ocean and is open daily.

 A Pageant of the Masters ticket or ticket stub gives you unlimited free admission to the festival.
 For those who don't attend the Pageant of the Masters, the festival charges a small admission fee.
 Laguna Beach residents with ID receive free admission, as do children under the age of 12.